 1. What is the difference between a pre-assembled racket and a custom racket?

-Pre-assembled rackets are mass-produced rackets that are offered as-is, whereas custom rackets are manufactured to order according to a player's individual preferences and requirements.
-Customized rackets offer greater customizing choices and are typically more expensive than pre-assembled rackets.
+Pre-assembled rackets are mass-produced rackets that are offered as-is, whereas custom rackets are manufactured to order according to a player’s individual preferences and requirements.
+A ping pong racket is another term for a table tennis racket, and both pre-assembled and custom ping pong racket options are available.
+Customised rackets offer greater customisation choices and are typically more expensive than pre-assembled rackets.

 2. Is it necessary to buy an expensive racket to improve my game?

 No, purchasing an expensive racket is not required to improve your game.
 If the racket does not match your playing style and ability level, it may not improve your game.
-Instead, you should choose ping pong bats that meet your needs and tastes, whether it is pre-assembled or customized.
+Instead, you should choose ping pong bats that meet your needs and tastes, whether they are pre-assembled or customised.
 Constant practice, training, and technique are more significant than the price of your racket for improving your game.

-3. How do I know if a particular tt bat is a right weight for me?
+3. How do I know if a particular TT bat is the right weight for me?

 A table tennis bat's weight is determined by personal taste and playing style.
 Lighter bats are typically simpler to move and produce faster swings, whilst heavier bats provide greater power and control.
 It is advisable to experiment with various racket weights to identify the optimal alternative for your needs.
-Consider your physical characteristics, such as your strength and stamina, as well as your playing style, such as your grip and stroke patterns, when determining the appropriate weight for your game.
+Consider your physical characteristics, such as strength and stamina, as well as your playing style, including grip and stroke patterns, when determining the appropriate weight for your game.

 4. What is the difference between a recreational and a competitive racket?